WCurtG/rasax-helm/README.md

 ## Installation

-Download the repo and unzip to your VM
+Download the repo and unzip to your VM for inspection

 ```bash
     curl -s https://raw.githubusercontent.com/WCurtG/rasax-helm/master/download | sudo bash